ethereum-optimism/optimism/README.md

 </p>

 Ethereum, scaled.
-Optimism is a low-cost and lightning-fast Ethereum L2 blockchain.
+Optimism is a low-cost and lightning-fast Ethereum L2 blockchain. <br>
 For more details [Click here](https://www.optimism.io/)

 ## Contributing